aradradev/template-ruby-linters/README.md

 # 📖 TEMPLATE FOR RUBY LINTERS CONFIGURATION READY TO BE USED <a name="about-project"></a>

-**TEMPLATE FOR RUBY LINTERS CONFIGURATION READY TO BE USED** project records what books are in the library and who borrows them.
-This app allow users to:
+**TEMPLATE FOR RUBY LINTERS CONFIGURATION READY TO BE USED** Goal of the project
-Add new students or teachers.
-Add new books.
-Save records of who borrowed a given book and when..

 ## 🛠 Built With <a name="built-with"></a>